JtPerez-Acle/qdrant-interview-project/README.md

-# Contexto-Crusher 🚀 (Basic architecture complete, performance evaluation and real tests pending)
+# Contexto-Crusher 🚀

-An autonomous semantic sleuth that cracks [Contexto.me](https://contexto.me/) in single‑digit guesses, powered by Cognitive Mirrors recursive reasoning and local embeddings.
+An autonomous semantic sleuth that cracks [Contexto.me](https://contexto.me/) in single‑digit guesses, powered by a curated word list, Cognitive Mirrors recursive reasoning, and local embeddings.

 ## ⚡️ Why This Exists